RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 If abortion is deemed immoral due to its physical and psychological impact, then by identical logic, childbirth must be equally—if not more—morally questionable.
 Yet neither anti-abortion nor anti-anti-abortion perspectives categorically condemn childbirth, rendering this argument fundamentally self-contradictory.

-### 4. Support for Alternatives like Adoption

->Anti-abortion supporters often advocate for alternatives to abortion, such as adoption.
-They argue that choosing adoption gives the child a chance at life while also potentially fulfilling the desires of families who are unable to have children naturally.
->
->Many in the anti-abortion movement push for more support for pregnant individuals, such as better access to healthcare, social services, and other resources to help make parenting or adoption a more viable choice.

-It is true that adoption offers children opportunities for fulfilling lives while benefiting families unable to conceive naturally.

-However, adoption services remain underfunded, and the adoption process for qualified families is often lengthy, complex, and expensive.
-These obstacles prevent many families from adopting and leave many children without homes.
-Additional funding for the adoption sector could improve outcomes for both families and children awaiting adoption.[^4]

-There will be orphans of deceased or otherwise unavailable parents regardless of the popularity of abortions, and gynecologists can still offer abortion services regardless of adoption rates.

-This argument presents a false dilemma and thus is invalid.

-#### 4b.
-Choosing Between Adoption and Abortion

-In regards to the moral choice of a pregnant woman contemplating both abortion and adoption, it is impossible to determine which option is the most moral.

-This situation is considered **morally incommensurabile**, since two options uphold distinct moral values.
-Abortion promotes personal autonomy, bodily integrity, reproductive choice, health, and gender equality, while adoption promotes potential life, family bonds, societal contributions, and child welfare.

-These different values lack a shared moral framework for comparison, making them incommensurable.
-Therefore, proving one option morally superior to the other becomes impossible.

-This dilemma remains non-conclusive.

-### 5. Protecting and Valuing Vulnerable Lives
+### 4. Protecting and Valuing Vulnerable Lives

 >From a philosophical perspective, anti-abortion supporters often believe that society has an obligation to protect its most vulnerable members, including the unborn.
-This belief stems from the idea that one’s value is intrinsic and not dependent on development stage, viability, or circumstance.
+This belief stems from the idea that one's value is intrinsic and not dependent on development stage, viability, or circumstance.
 >
 >For anti-abortion advocates, this means treating the unborn with the same respect and care as other vulnerable groups, such as the elderly or disabled.

-Anti-abortion and anti-anti-abortion beliefs both agree on society's obligation to protect its most vulnerable members such as the elderly or disabled.
-But according to both categories of beliefs, pregnant women are also considered to be vulnerable members due to their health risks[^10], mental health concerns[^6], or economic disadvantages[^9].
+Both anti-abortion and anti-anti-abortion beliefs agree on society's obligation to protect its most vulnerable members, such as the elderly or disabled.
+According to both categories of beliefs, pregnant women are also considered vulnerable members due to their health risks[^10], mental health concerns[^6], and economic disadvantages[^9].

-Pregnant women are more susceptible to health complications such as high blood pressure (hypertension), gestational diabetes, infections, preeclampsia, preterm labor, nausea, or anemia.[^10]
+Pregnant women face significant health complications including high blood pressure (hypertension), gestational diabetes, infections, preeclampsia, preterm labor, nausea, and anemia[^10].

-Pregnancy can also contribute to mental health issues, such as post traumatic stress disorder (PTSD) which affect pregnant women more than non-pregnant women (6-8% vs. 4-5%).[^6]

-Pregnant women also face the following financial challenges during and after pregnancy:[^9]

-- 24% of women reported unmet healthcare needs due to costs and 60% faced affordability concerns about medical bills and debt.
-- Over half reported difficulty covering basic expenses, like housing and bills.
-- Disruptions in insurance coverage postpartum increase risks of inadequate care and even privately insured women often face high out-of-pocket costs.

-This comes into play when pregnant women experience medical complications requiring abortions.[^3] Such an example of a medical condition are ectopic pregnancies which occur when the fetus develops outside the uterus, such as in the fallopian tubes.
+Some conditions require abortions[^3].
+For instance, ectopic pregnancies occur when the fetus develops outside the uterus, such as in the fallopian tubes.
 When untreated, this condition can cause internal bleeding and death.
-In the US, 2 out of 100 pregnancies are ectopic.[^5]
+In the US, 2 out of 100 pregnancies are ectopic[^5].

+Pregnancy can also contribute to mental health issues, with post-traumatic stress disorder (PTSD) affecting pregnant women at notably higher rates than non-pregnant women (6-8% versus 4-5%)[^6].

+Additionally, pregnant women often face financial challenges during and after pregnancy[^9]:

+- 24% report unmet healthcare needs due to costs, and 60% face affordability concerns about medical bills and debt.
+- Over half report difficulty covering basic expenses, like housing and bills.
+- Disruptions in insurance coverage postpartum increase risks of inadequate care, and even privately insured women often face high out-of-pocket costs.

+Considering pregnant women as vulnerable is not a controversial idea as accommodations are common: priority on public transit, airports, or in the ER, maternity leave, anti-discrimination laws, and workplace accommodations.
-Concerning the argument that the child's life is more important than the mother, this would imply that the child has moral priority over the mother.
-This argument cannot be proven due **moral incommensurability** because prioritizing the infant or the mother depends on different moral frameworks with little overlap.

-for more information on moral incommensurability, please see [section 4](#4-support-for-alternatives-like-adoption).
+Regardless, some would argue that the child's life has moral priority over the mother's, but it cannot be definitively proven due to **moral incommensurability**.
+Prioritizing either the infant's or the mother's life depends on different moral frameworks with little overlap.
+For more information on moral incommensurability, please see [section 4](#4-support-for-alternatives-like-adoption).

-Since pregnant women are vulnerable and are owed the same moral duty to be protected as the unborn, this point is self-contradictory.
+Since pregnant women are demonstrably vulnerable and are owed the same moral duty of protection as the unborn, the argument for prioritizing fetal life over maternal welfare is contradictory.

-### 6. Concerns About a "Culture of Death"
+### COMPLETED 5.
+Concerns About a "Culture of Death"

->Some anti-abortion advocates worry that allowing abortion contributes to a "culture of death" where life becomes seen as conditional or disposable.
+>Some anti-abortion advocates worry that allowing abortions contributes to a "culture of death" where life becomes seen as conditional or disposable.
 They believe that society should aim to support and protect life at all stages and that abortion undermines this commitment.
 >
 >This argument ties into broader concerns that legal abortion may devalue life by making it acceptable to end a life based on circumstances.